Crewski/njsPC-HA/README.md

 Copy the njspc_ha folder from this repo to config/custom_components (create custom_components folder if it doesn't exist already)

 ## Setup
 Once njsPC-HA is installed, you can set it up by adding it as an integration.
-You'll need to know the IP Address of nodejs-PoolController and the port (defaults to 4200 which is the standard port).
+The integration should automatically find the instance of nodejs-poolcontroller for you.
+It it doesn't, it'll prompt you to enter the IP address and port (default 4200).

 # Data